• Home

 Bill Ackman, chief executive officer of Pershing Square Capital

-Pershing Square Capital founder Bill Ackman, worth $8.4 billion, turns off every light and gets upset at wasting money on the little things.
+Pershing Square Capital founder Bill Ackman, worth $8.24 billion, turns off every light and gets upset at wasting money on the little things.
 Warren Buffett and Lucy Guo agree they hate blowing cash on unnecessary luxuries.
 Bloomberg / Contributor / Getty Images

 Billionaires are known for throwing their money at super yachts, oceanside mansions, and luxury cars—but some still carry their thrifty habits made before reaching 10-figure net worths.
-Bill Ackman, the Pershing Square Capital founder worth $8.4 billion, still lives by his family’s money philosophy long after reaching the ultra-rich list.
+Bill Ackman, the Pershing Square Capital founder worth $8.17 billion, still lives by his family’s money philosophy long after reaching the ultra-rich list.

 Recommended Video

-Knowing his family wouldn’t be passing down any inheritance to him, the hedge fund mogul paved his own path towards billion-dollar success.
+Knowing his family wouldn’t be passing down any inheritance to him, the hedge fund mogul paved his own path toward billion-dollar success.
 But that doesn’t mean he’s changed his tune on spending—he’ll go great lengths to score the best deal, even if that means driving around town just to find a cheaper place to park.

 “If I don’t like the price of the garage, I’ll go to a different one.
 It’s funny.
 I don’t like paying for parking, and I used to own a parking company,” Ackman continued.
 “Or it really upsets me if the gas grill was running over the weekend—which it was, and it pissed me off.
 I really don’t like wasting money.
 I wouldn’t call it a neurosis, but it’s something that I care about.”

-Other billionaires and entrepreneurs who are careful about their spending
+Other frugal billionaires and entrepreneurs

 “I do not think that standard of living equates with cost of living beyond a certain point,” Buffett said at a Berkshire Hathaway shareholders meeting in 2014.
 “My life would not be happier…it’d be worse if I had six or eight houses or a whole bunch of different things I could have.
 It just doesn’t correlate.”